-I am a HUGE coconut fan.
-When I was a kid, my grandma used to sprinkle coconut on top of sliced oranges for a quick side dish.
-It turned into a little thing she always did for me.
-From then on, I loved anything involving coconut…especially these macaroons.
+When I was a kid, my grandma would sprinkle coconut on top of sliced oranges and it became a simple treat she only made for me.
+From then on, I have loved coconut, especially coconut macaroons, coconut cupcakes recipe and coconut cream pie!

-This coconut macaroon recipe was one that I got years ago from a friend and I make them every year.
-They are soft, chewy and are chock full of coconut goodness.
-They have the same nutty and caramelized flavor as toasted coconut, but in cookie form.
+These coconut macaroon Easter nests are a recipe is that I got years ago from a friend.
+The cookies are soft, chewy, and full of the same nutty and caramelized flavor as toasted coconut with a sweet chewy texture like coconut balls!

 - Baking mat.
 Use parchment paper or a baking mat so that the bottoms of the cookies don’t stick to the pan.